davidgundry/MathsForCS/_docs/complexity/big-oh.md

 Match the function to the graph.
 You might want to use [this online calculator](https://www.desmos.com/calculator) to help

-1. y=x
+1. y = x
-2. y=x2
+2. y = x2
 3. y = x!
 4. y = log x
 5. y = 1

 ## Summary

-In this section we have learned about algorithms.
-In the next section we learn about [asymptotic complexity](../asymptotic-complexity/).
+In this section we have learned the fundamentals of asymptotic complexity.
+In the next section we learn about [polynomials](../polynomials/).